cgruver/okd4-single-node-cluster/docs/index.md

     systemctl enable named
     systemctl start named

-1. You can now test DNS resolution.
-Try some `ping` or `dig` commands.

-       ping redhat.com

 ### __Hugely Helpful Tip:__

 __If you are using a MacBook for your workstation, you can enable DNS resolution to your lab by creating a file in the `/etc/resolver` directory on your Mac.__